SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 ![image_SQL_clean.png](Resources/SQL_clean.png)

 ## Dashboard
 Tableau will be used as a data visual dashboard for the project.

+## Presentation

-Microsoft Power Point slides will be used for the demo presentation.
+Google slides will be used for the demonstation presentation.